RajeswariKumaran/Capstone-Finance/README.md

-Project Task: Week 1

-Exploratory Data Analysis (EDA):
+I. Exploratory Data Analysis (EDA):

 1. Perform an EDA on the Dataset.
        a)    Check all the latent features and parameters with their mean and standard deviation.
 Value are close to 0 centered (mean)